Tyrese Sinclair

-Tyrese Sinclair (born 4 February 2001) is an English professional footballer who plays as an attacking midfielder for Solihull Moors on loan from club York City.
+Tyrese Sinclair (born 4 February 2001) is an English professional footballer who plays as an attacking midfielder for club Livingston.

 Career

 Mansfield Town

 Sinclair was released by Blackburn Rovers in 2017, and took part in a EFL trial day in February 2017.
 He later signed for Mansfield Town, where he was their 2018–19 youth Player of the Year, and where he turned professional in July 2019.
 He made his senior debut on 27 August 2019 in a Football League Trophy game against Everton U21s.
 Later that month he moved on loan to non-league club Radcliffe, where his father worked as assistant manager.
 In January 2020 he moved on loan to Basford United.

 He scored his first goal for Mansfield on 9 April 2021.

 He moved on loan to Scunthorpe United in January 2022.

 Sinclair was released by Mansfield Town at the end of the 2021–22 season.

 Rochdale

 On 19 July 2022, Sinclair joined Rochdale on a two-year deal following a successful trial period.

 On 2 February 2023, Sinclair signed for National League club Altrincham on loan until the end of the season.
 He was recalled on 13 April.

 Sinclair departed Rochdale on a free transfer at the end of the 2023–24 season.